alkivi-sas/3cx-formula/README.rst

 .. contents::
     :local:

-``template``
+``3cx.install``
 ------------

-Installs the template package, and starts the associated template service.
+Installs the repo and install the package.
+Need to kill the prompt and run cleanup afterward.